Share

 I can understand the temptation to let loose on stage and describe how your product or service works.
 Long before you let the audience in on your dirty little secret that you are promoting a business, you owe them value.

-In a one-on-one setting, you speak more about your business.
+Phase three is pure self-indulgence.
 After the sale, you can blind them with science.
 Tell them all about how the products and the services work.
+Use industry jargon.
+Get silly.
 At this point you have earned it.

 Let's take a closer look at each of the three phases of communication for your business.